 www.bbc.co.uk/education/subjects/zhsvr82 Try the new GCSE bitesize for modern foreign languages

 You can also do practice listening and reading questions at different levels.
 It guides you through the answers and you can see the scripts of the listening extracts.

-www.ashcombe.surrey.sch.uk/07-langcoll/02-MFL-resources.shtml Click on the French, German or Spanish flag and then video quizzes for excellent listening & reading practice.
+www.ashcombe.surrey.sch.uk/07-langcoll/02-MFL-resources.shtml Click on the French or German flag and then video quizzes for excellent listening & reading practice.
 The transcripts for these quizzes could be really useful for widening your knowledge of vocabulary.

 https://quizlet.com Free access to lots of different vocab, just type in topic and you will find lots of vocab which you can practise learning.

 Click on the following links to access the GCSE vocab list from Edexcel for each language for year 11 GCSE students:

 BBC languages website – Le Mensuel, useful for current affairs, A Level topics. listening and reading practice, also help with key vocab.

 www.1jour1actu.com/ news website for French teenagers.
 Good for current affairs & A level topics and reading practice.

 www.bbc.co.uk/languages/french/news – go to Le Mensuel section and browse by topic for listening and reading practice on current affairs and A Level topics.